ropensci/hydroscoper/cran-comments.md

 * win-builder (devel and release)

 ## R CMD check results
 There were no ERRORs or WARNINGs.
+1 NOTE about Maintainer ...

 ## Downstream dependencies
 There are currently no downstream dependencies for this package